River Valley, Singapore: History

-Adjoining the area around the Singapore River and on high ground, River Valley naturally attracted wealthy Europeans and Chinese merchants who wanted to move away from the crowded town centre and began building their homes in the countryside up river in the 1830s.
+Adjoining the area around the Singapore River and on high ground, River Valley naturally attracted Europeans and Chinese merchants who wanted to move away from the crowded town centre and began building their homes in the countryside up river in the 1830s.

 One of the first residents to move into the River Valley district was Dr Thomas Oxley, the new colony's surgeon.
 In 1827, he bought land here from the East India Company and established Killiney Estate as a nutmeg plantation.
 He had Killiney House built as his residence, named after the hill and village near his Dublin birthplace.
 The road nearby was named Oxley Road after the surgeon.
 When the plantation closed, he sold the land in several lots.
 River Valley Road was once part of Dr Oxley's estate before being divided up in the 1850s.

 Killiney House was a grand villa built on land behind the eventual site of the Chesed-El Synagogue.
 This house was subsequently bought by Manasseh Meyer who renamed it Belle Vue and lived in it with his family.
 It was demolished in 1982.

 The Pavilion was another villa built by Thomas Oxley on his estate.
 When Raffles House was demolished to make way for a fort at Fort Canning in 1859, Government House was moved to the Pavilion.
 The Pavilion was also the residence of Catchick Moses, the founder of the Straits Times, the local newspaper.
 This house was bought by Manasseh Meyer in 1918.